radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

 ## Summary

-Radius is inherently a multi-tenant system with several different personas.
+Radius is inherently a multi-user system designed to support multiple teams and multiple organizations (both referred to as multi-tenancy).
 Separation of concerns between developers and platform engineers is a core concept.
 Developers model their applications using resource types abstracted away from the infrastructure while platform engineers configure how those resource types are deployed.
-Radius is also designed to support multiple different applications, developers, and groups of developers.

-The building blocks of this multi-tenancy is implemented today with resource groups.
+The building blocks of this multi-tenancy is implemented today with resource groups (multiple teams) and tenants (multiple organizations).
 Every resource, whether it is an application, an environment, or a recipe, resides in a resource group.
 However, today, access to Radius is binary—you ether have access to the API or you do not.
 It is not possible to control permissions to these resources and resource groups.
 This feature specification describes the requirements and user experience for authorizing users to perform a granular set of actions on a granular set of resources and resource groups.

 ### Goals